Discover the 7 Wonders of India: Unforgettable Architectural Marvels to Visit in 2024!

 6. Nalanda – Bihar

-Developed during the Gupta period, the faculty of the University were some of the greatest scholars of the time.
+Developed during the Gupta period, the University, often considered one of the 7 Wonders of India, boasted a faculty of some of the greatest scholars of the time.
 It was the major source of sacred Sanskrit texts that Chinese travelers propagated in the 7th Century.

 The university compound had various monasteries, temples, stupas, classrooms, meditation halls, and more.
 The main attraction was the library, called Dharma Gunj, a multistoried collection of buildings.